falconj-code/NewsApp/README.md

 # NewsApp
-A simple news app with API, search, and paging function.
+A simple news app with API, search, and paging functions.